Kion Model - IFRS vs. US GAAP

 Capitalization IFRS vs US GAAP Industrials R&DTranscript

-The areas which could be different are pensions and capitalized r and d.
+The areas which could be different are pensions and capitalized R&D.

-I hope you've got something out of it and have a better understanding of industrial sector.
+That concludes the Kion model.
+I hope you've got something out of it and have a better understanding of the industrial sector.